visforvali/ws297y/prompts.md

 ## I Hope This Email Finds You

 SUBJ: Re: Your question about how genre/audience are used for social justice
-MSG: Pretend you're writing a 3-5 paragraph email to a fictional boss, in which you reply to a question you formulate about the relationship between the text's genre/audience and its social justice message as though your fictional boss asked you the question.
-You can imagine that your boss' first email was either deliberately obtuse or earnestly inquiring.
+MSG: Formulate a question that deliberately misunderstands the aims of this text, then pretend you're writing a 3-5 paragraph email explaining the the text's genre/audience and social justice message in response to someone who has asked you this question.

 ## Just Curious